Ghaith-Chamaa/Quadrotor-RANFTSMC-Control-System/README.md

 ## Hardware Results

-> **Note**: The current hardware results and controller parameters are optimized for **workspace-size = 0.3m**.
+> **Note**: The current hardware results and controller parameters are optimized for **workspace-size = 0.3** (30% of paper's trajectory).
 These parameters provide stable tracking performance for small-scale indoor flights.
 For larger workspaces, parameter tuning is required.

 The following result is after executing:
 ```bash